Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/11/github-codespaces.md

 Codespaces transfers the first step into GitHub, too!

+## About Codespaces

+Codespaces go beyond the "edit on GitHub" feature by providing a fully operational development environment for you to work with.
+It has your code, editor, and a bunch of features that let you start coding.

+You can work in your browser, or open the Codespace in Visual Studio Code, JetBrains Gateway, or JupyterLab.

+I tested transfering my session between browser and local and it worked pretty smoothly.
+The first time you do this, you'll be prompted multiple times for extensions and permissions, but once you have it set up it is quite seamless.

+To be honest, the in-browser experience is so good it is likely to become my default.

-## Open the codespace
+## Open the Codespace

 When you first open GitHub Codespaces, it spins up an instance and presents you with Visual Studio Code within your browser.
 If you've used Visual Studio Code before, this is going to feel very familiar.

-:::figure
+:::figure{.inset}
 :img{src="/img/2022/11/create-codespace.png" alt="Click on 'Code' and then 'Create Codespace on main'"}
 ::figcaption[Create Codespace from GitHub]
 :::

 One of the first things I spotted was Codespaces detects my `npm build` script and kicks it off.
-I didn't want to run this right away, so a quick <kbd>CTRL</kbd> + <kbd>C</kbd> stopped the automatic run.
+I didn't want to run this right away, so a quick <kbd>CTRL</kbd> + <kbd>C</kbd> stopped the automatic run until I was ready to build it myself.

+## Closing the Codespace

+There's an additional "Codespaces" button in the editor that opens the command palatte in Visual Studio Code.
+The option "Stop Current Codespace" stops the active session and

 ## Working with files